intel/compute-runtime/documentation/LIMITATIONS.md

 #### Other capabilities
 * OpenGL sharing with MESA driver - _will implement in the future (no specific timeline)_
 * CL_MEM_SVM_FINE_GRAIN_BUFFER (if using unpatched i915) - _patch is WIP_
+* Creation of OpenCL context spanning both CPU and GPU devices is currently not supported

 ___(*) Other names and brands my be claimed as property of others.___